antoniofractuous/MEAN-stack-angular/README.md

 - `ssh`: Means 'secure shell' and it is a protocol used to securely connect to a remote server/system.

-- `-i`: Flag that specifies an alternate identification file to use for public key authentication.
+- `-i`: Is a flag that specifies an alternate identification file to use for public key authentication.

-**NOTE**: *You can use either your EC2 instance's public address or DNS name.*
+**NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*

  So, once we SSH into our EC2 instance, we update the list of available packages: